Protective custody: United States

+United Kingdom (England and Wales)

+In England and Wales, the Prison Rules 1999 provide for segregation of inmates.
+Prisoners can be housed in a segregation unit (also called a care and separation unit) or, less commonly, in a close supervision centre (CSC; first introduced in 1998) for reasons including: to maintain good order, to discipline or for the prisoner's own protection; when awaiting an adjudication hearing pending a prison governor's first enquiry; and when found guilty of an offence against prison discipline.
+In 2015, there was there 1586 segregation places and 54 CSC places in the prison system in England and Wales.
+In 2014, around 10% of the prison population spent at least one night in segregated accommodation.
+In 2021, 52 CSC places were in use.

 Other usages

 Protective custody does not necessarily imply that the person is a prisoner or in a prison setting.
 In some usages, it might simply involve placing a person in a secure setting, with no implication of imprisonment, such as when a child is placed in temporary foster care.
 In some cases, non-criminals (or defendants in pending trials) have also been placed in protective custody in a prison setting, for example to protect them from being lynched.